ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

   For binary targets (source sets, executables, and libraries), the known file types will be compiled with the associated tools.
 Unknown file types and headers will be skipped.
-However, you should still list all C/C+ header files so GN knows about the existance of those files for the purposes of include checking.
+However, you should still list all C/C+ header files so GN knows about the existence of those files for the purposes of include checking.

   As a special case, a file ending in ".def" will be treated as a Windows